There is no defending the film, and I doubt anyone would try

 Taraji P. Henson plays Mary, a hit woman affected by the loneliness she puts on a child after killing his father.
 Taking him in after many years of following his every move, she makes a bad decision and kills the crime boss in charge of the boy.
 Now, hiding the murder from her own boss, Mary must escape alive and with her new companion in tow.

-Generically terrible, Proud Mary is atrociously performed, edited, and produced, as it fails to even start raising the tension is so sorely yearns after.
+Generically terrible, Proud Mary is atrociously performed, edited, and produced, as it fails to even start raising the tension it so sorely yearns after.
 Without any hint of flow or grace, the film bounds along with its heavy script and second rate ideas.
-There’s no understanding within of what makes thrillers great, or even what makes the world of cinema so great.
+There’s no understanding of what makes thrillers great, or even what makes any realm of cinema great.